Character Structures in Core Strokes®

 Character is structured adaptation.

-Seen in this way, character becomes intelligible rather than diagnostic — a record of how contact, intensity, and safety were negotiated over time.
+Seen in this way, character becomes understandable rather than diagnostic: a living record of how the organism negotiated vulnerability, contact, intensity, and safety across development.

 Developmental Character Organization Map

-Character organizations emerge where developmental movement along the breath arc became restricted and stabilized.
+Character organizations emerge where developmental movement along the Energetic Breath Cycle™ became restricted and stabilized.

-Rather than fixed types, they are patterned solutions to interrupted capacities — ways the organism maintained coherence when relational conditions did not match developmental need.
+Rather than representing rigid personality types, these structures reflect patterned solutions to interrupted developmental capacities — ways the organism maintained continuity when relational conditions did not adequately support development.

-The map below traces these stabilizations along the Breath–Fascia continuum.
+The map below traces these stabilizations across the Breath–Fascia continuum.

 Foundational Organization